GergelyTuri/tFC-rig/Software/Serial_read/readme.md

 * Git: Needed to clone the repository from GitHub.
 * Conda: Used to create and manage the project environment.
 You can use either Anaconda or Miniconda.
 If you don't have Conda installed, you can download it from the official Conda website.
-* arduino-cli: Needed to update arduino files.
+* Arduino-cli: Needed to update arduino files.
 This can be downloaded here: https://arduino.github.io/arduino-cli/0.35/installation/

 ### Installation Steps